Man gets life sentence for U.S. hate crimes in Ahmaud Arbery murder | Law-Order

 A judge sentenced Travis McMichael to life in prison on Monday for committing federal hate crimes in the 2020 killing of Ahmaud Arbery, a Black man shot while jogging through a mostly white Georgia neighborhood in a case that probed issues of racist violence and vigilantism in America.

 A judge sentenced Travis McMichael to life in prison on Monday for committing federal hate crimes in the 2020 killing of Ahmaud Arbery, a Black man shot while jogging through a mostly white Georgia neighborhood in a case that probed issues of racist violence and vigilantism in America.
 U.S. District Judge Lisa Godbey Wood sentenced McMichael, a 36-year-old white former U.S. Coast Guard mechanic, in the coastal city of Brunswick.
-McMichael was convicted of murder in an earlier trial.
+McMichael, convicted of murder in an earlier state trial, was the first of the three white men convicted in the case to be sentenced in hearings on Monday.

+In handing down the sentence, Wood said the widely seen cellphone video of McMichael shooting Arbery at close range with a shotgun was seared into her memory.
+"You acted because of the color of Mr. Arbery's skin," the judge said.

 Arbery was jogging through the leafy Satilla Shores neighborhood on a February 2020 afternoon when the McMichaels decided to grab their guns, jump in a pickup truck and give chase.
 Their neighbor Bryan joined the chase in his own pickup truck and pulled out his cellphone to record Travis McMichael firing a shotgun at Arbery at close range.
 Arbery had nothing on him besides his running clothes and sneakers.
 The video of the incident emerged months later.

 The McMichaels have said they believed that Arbery appeared suspicious, speaking of a series of neighborhood break-ins.
-Bryan's lawyer said his client joined the pursuit assuming the man the McMichaels were chasing had "done something wrong."
 No evidence ever emerged connecting Arbery to any Satilla Shore thefts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)